 On-site maintenance and repair of Bi-State's Avtec consoles will be provided by Motorola Solutions' local team of service personnel.
-Motorola Solutions will provide Bi-State with a Customer Support Plan (CSP) that outlines the details of each service, provides escalation paths for special issues, and any other information specific to Bi-State's service agreement.
+Motorola Solutions will provide Bi-State with a Customer Support Plan (CSP) that outlines the details of each service, provides escalation paths for special issues, and any other information Use or disclosure of this proposal is subject specific to Bi-State's service agreement.
 Some of these details will include items such as access to sites, response time requirements, severity level definitions, and parts department access information.